-Switches in the polarity of subduction are manifested at the surface by changes in thrust vergence and location of the orogenic fronts at the Alps-Apennines and Alps-Dinarides junctions (Fig. 1).
+Switches in the polarity of subduction are manifested at the surface by changes in thrust vergence and location of the orogenic fronts at the Alps-Apennines and Alps-5 Dinarides junctions (Fig. 1).
 The mantle structure at the Alps-Apennines junction is simpler than the complex surface fault structure due to switching subduction polarity (Molli et al., 2010; Schmid et al., 2017) would suggest.
-There, the European and Adriatic slabs are easily distinguished in profiles 8 and 7 (Fig. 3A, B).
-In the horizontal slice at 240 km depth in Fig. 8, the two slabs cannot be distinguished at the resolution of the horizontal depth slice because they are very close to each other (see Figs. 3A, B).
-However, the horizontal slice at 90 km (Fig. 9) shows them separated by the downward projection of the Alpine Tethys suture.
-Note that the European slab beneath the Western and Central Alps was subducted to the SE below the Adriatic Plate prior to 35 Ma, ultimately leading to the Alpine Tethys suture depicted in Fig. 9.
-Adria-Europe suturing occurred before the Apennines formed in latest Oligocene to Miocene and Pliocene time.
-When considering profiles 8 and 7 in Fig. 3A, as well as profiles 12 and 11 in Figs. 6A and 6B in the following discussion, it is important to note that the Adriatic slab beneath the northern Apennines originally dipped to the SW when it was still attached to the thenstill undeformed western part of the Adriatic Plate (Facenna et al. 2004, Schmid et al. 2017).
+There, the European and Adriatic slabs are easily distin-10 guished in profiles 8 and 7 (Fig. 3a, b).
+In the horizontal slice at 240 km depth in Fig. 8, the two slabs cannot be distinguished at the resolution of the horizontal depth slice because they are very close to each other (see Fig. 3a, b).
+However, the horizontal slice at 90 km (Fig. 9) shows them sep-15 arated by the downward projection of the Alpine Tethys suture.
+Note that the European slab beneath the western and central Alps was subducted to the southeast below the Adriatic Plate prior to 35 Ma, ultimately leading to the Alpine Tethys suture depicted in Fig. 9.
+Adria-Europe suturing oc-20 curred before the Apennines formed in latest Oligocene to Miocene and Pliocene times.
+When considering profiles 8 and 7 in Fig. 3a, as well as profiles 12 and 11 in Fig. 6a and b in the following discussion, it is important to note that the Adriatic slab beneath the Northern Apennines originally dipped to the southwest when it was still attached to the then still undeformed western part of the Adriatic Plate (Facenna et al., 2004; Schmid et al., 2017).
 Apenninic orogenesis involved E-directed rollback of this former Adriatic Plate that currently makes up the slab below the Northern Apennines.